-- This chapter, Section 1, "Introduction and Roadmap," describes the scope and organization of this guide. - Section 2, "Using the Java EE Management APIs on WebLogic Server," introduces JMX and describes common ways to use it in conjunction with other WebLogic Server management features.
+- This section, Section 1, "Introduction and Roadmap," describes the scope and organization of this guide. - Section 2, "Using the Java EE Management APIs on WebLogic Server," introduces JMX and describes common ways to use it in conjunction with other WebLogic Server management features. - Section 3, "WebLogic Server Extensions," describes WebLogic-specific extensions to JSR 77.